-First, Assumption 2 assumes that the matrix factor has bounded fourth-order moment.
-Next, it assumes the second-order sample moment of the matrix factors converge to some positive definite matrix, which can be derived under the $\alpha$-mixing Assumption 1, see \cite[Chapter 16]{AthreyaLahiri2006measure} and \cite[Appendix A.3.]{FrancqZakoian2019garch} for more details.
-At last, the assumption of distinct and decreasing eigenvalues of $\mathbf{\Sigma}_1$ and $\mathbf{\Sigma}_2$ result in unique eigen-decomposition and identifiable eigenvectors.
-Assumption 2 is an extension of that in \citep{YuHeKongZhang2022projected} with extra row-wise and column-wise factors.
+Assumption 2 requires the interactive factor matrix $\mathbf{Z}_t$ to have bounded fourth moments, and the row-wise and column-wise factor matrices $\mathbf{F}_t$ and $\mathbf{E}_t$ to have bounded eighth moments.
+It also requires the second sample moments of the factor matrices to converge to positive definite matrices (This can be derived under Assumption 1, see \citep[Chapter 16]{AthreyaLahiri2006measure} and \citep[Appendix A.3.]{FrancqZakoian2019garch} for more details).
+The assumption of distinct and decreasing eigenvalues of $\mathbf{\Sigma}_1$ and $\mathbf{\Sigma}_2$ results in unique eigen-decompositions and identifiable eigenvectors.
+Assumption 2 is an extension of the assumption in \cite{YuHeKongZhang2022JOE-projected} with extra row-wise and column-wise factors.